tidybiology/tidybiology/README.md

 ``` r
 #to load the library
 library(tidybiology)
 #to see the datasets within this package
 data(package = "tidybiology")
 #to load a dataset
 data(simplechromosome)
 #simple plot
 plot(simplechromosome, xlab = "Chromosome", ylab = "Number of Basepairs")
 ```

 <img src="man/figures/README-example-1.png" width="100%" />

-To do list:
-\* Add continuious integration
-\* Add helper functions
-\* Split datasets into multiple single-purpose packages?